Eastern Province Herald: The founding of the Eastern Province Herald

 The paper was founded by Scottish immigrant John Paterson (Cape politician - Jock Paterson) on May 7, 1845.
 In 1841 Paterson was contracted by the Cape Government to become a teacher at the free school in Port Elizabeth.
-His contract forbade him to hold two jobs so he registered the newspaper in the name of his partner, John Ross Phillip.
-After an argument with Ross regarding the printing of the newspaper, Paterson temporarily ceased publication of the Eastern Province Herald but after a few months, he resumed publication.
+His contract forbade him to hold two jobs so he registered the newspaper in the name of his business partner, John Ross Phillip, son of missionary John Philip.
+After an argument with his business partner regarding the printing of the newspaper, Paterson temporarily ceased publication of the Eastern Province Herald but after a few months, he resumed publication.
 In 1857 he sold the Eastern Province Herald to his friend Robert Godlonton, owner of the Grahamstown Journal.
 Philip opened the competing Port Elizabeth Mercury newspaper shortly after the split with Paterson.

 In the mid-1870s the Cape Colony underwent a massive economic and social growth, and the paper finally became a daily paper in 1878, as well as a full printing company.